 Thanks for your support!

-We would like to thank Governor Tim Kaine of Virginia for officially recognizing Save The Frogs Day.
+We would like to thank former Governor Tim Kaine of Virginia for officially recognizing Save The Frogs Day.

 We would like to thank Mayor Hal Parrish II of Manassas, Virginia for officially recognizing Save The Frogs Day.